 Students are reminded to inform International Programs of the details of their independent travel details via our online travel form, heed US State Department travel advisories, and take relevant emergency and US Embassy/Consulate contact information with them.

-Students venture abroad to experience other cultures, and to gain a deeper appreciation of their role as American citizens in the world.
+Students venture abroad to experience other countries, and to gain a deeper appreciation of their role as American citizens in the world.
 FSU International Programs is fully committed to helping students realize these aspirations in a safe and secure learning environment.

 All International Programs fees include international medical and evacuation insurance coverage through Cultural Insurance Services International (CISI).
 A link to our policy is provided below.
 The coverage will be effective for participants from the day the program starts until the day the program ends.
 Please note: this policy is NOT intended to replace your domestic coverage.
 For more information, visit studentinsurance.fsu.edu.